zhazhayl/Fabric-Loom/README.md

 Whilst not a whole lot needs to change compared to a normal Loom setup, there is a single tweak that has to be made in order to get said setup running.
 A full example of a working `build.gradle` using several Sin² features can be found [here](https://github.com/Chocohead/Fabric-ASM/blob/master/build.gradle).

 ### Declaring the plugin
-Both the Forge and Jitpack mavens are needed to grab ForgeFlower and a [Tiny Remapper fork](https://github.com/Chocohead/tiny-remapper) respectively in order for Sin² to work.
+The Jitpack maven is needed to grab [ForgeFlower](https://github.com/Chocohead/ForgedFlower), a [Tiny Remapper fork](https://github.com/Chocohead/tiny-remapper), and a [Tiny Mappings Parser fork](https://github.com/Chocohead/Tiny-Mappings-Parser) in order for Sin² to work.
+Fabric's maven will cover all other libraries that both Loom and Sin² need to work aside from [Darcula](https://github.com/bulenkov/Darcula) which is on JCenter.
 The Gradle plugin also needs to change in order to pull the right version of Loom.
 Sin² versions are marked by the short Git commit revision.

 Together, the following will need to be switched in `build.gradle`:
 ```groovy